Skip to main content

 What Is the Legal Basis for Reasonable Alternatives?

 The concept of a “reasonable alternative” is a critical compliance mechanism that bridges the gap between program goals and individual capabilities.
-Under the HIPAA/ACA framework, any health-contingent program must offer a to any individual for whom it is unreasonably difficult due to a medical condition or medically inadvisable to meet the standard.
+Under the HIPAA/ACA framework, any health-contingent program must offer a reasonable alternative to any individual for whom it is unreasonably difficult due to a medical condition or medically inadvisable to meet the standard.

 For outcome-based programs, this must be offered to anyone who fails to meet the initial standard for any reason.
 The ADA requires a “reasonable accommodation” for individuals with disabilities, which often aligns with the reasonable alternative standard.
 When applied to spouses, this principle is amplified by GINA’s anti-retaliation provisions.